jeffshek/betterself/API_DATA.md

 2017-09-22 - I've messed up quite a bit and a lot of my API responses are all over the place.
 A lot of them are a bit too specific to views, so this is a doc to write some more consistent API structures.

-1. Instead of returning dictionaries, return list of dictionaries.
+1. Instead of returning dictionaries, return list of dictionaries / objects

     * The order is apparent.
     * It gives meta information frequently necessary